 There are two services we offer for Probate:

-- Once all the assets have been gathered and Hepburn Delaney hold all of the funds on client account, any debts and liabilities of the Estate will be paid, bankruptcy searches against the names of the beneficiaries.
+- Once all the assets have been collected, any debts and liabilities of the estate will be paid.

 If we assume all the paperwork is provided to Hepburn Delaney and;

 - There is no more than one property

 - There are no more than 2 bank or building society accounts